G3 Misa: Career change (2000)

 G3 had a passion for computer programming.
 He would always bring a programming book to a gig and read it during breaks.
 In 1995, he developed a Billing and Collection system as well as a Payroll system for his own business, Session Band Rehearsal and Recording Studio.
 In 2000, G3 left Mystery to pursue a software engineering career.
 He started as a software developer in Fujitsu Philippines where he learned Java, C# and SQL.
 In 2002, he became the Application Development Manager for Jollibee Foods Corporation, one of the biggest companies in the Philippines.
 In 2007, he migrated to Los Angeles to become a Lead Software Developer for Myspace.
-In 2012, he worked for Fandango, a subsidiary of NBCUniversal as a Software Architect.
-In 2015, he joined ADP as a Principal Applications Developer.
-Currently, G3 is a Senior Software Engineer at Fender Musical Instruments Corporation.
-In 2017, he married Sharmila Benedicto, a dentist.
+He then focused on e-commerce projects and implemented website and app projects for Vans, The North Face, Fandango, Fender Musical Instruments Corporation and Mercari.
+In 2012, he founded Claymind, a software company.

-Introvoys (2008 - 2016)
+Introvoys (2008–2016)

 In Los Angeles, G3 got a call again from Paco Arespacochaga, asking if he could be the guitarist for Introvoys which was also now based in Los Angeles.
 G3 gladly agreed and is now actively writing songs, recording and performing with the band Introvoys.
 They released their latest album called "Where we left off" in January 2015.
 G3 wrote the songs "I don't wanna lose you" and "Sekreto" and co-wrote "Paradise", "Let's Dance", "Healing Hearts", "Why" and "Swim to the Sky".